 Stroll the Alameda while touring Santiago’s highlights

 Upon arrival in Santiago, you’ll be met by a Vantage representative and transferred to check in to your hotel.
 Afterward, embark on a comprehensive bus tour of Santiago’s colonial and contemporary highlights.
 This includes the famous Alameda, the city’s lively main avenue, and the Plaza de Armas.
-In the evening, attend a Welcome Dinner at a local restaurant.
+In the evening, attend a Welcome Dinner at your hotel.

 Explore the colorful hills of UNESCO-listed Valparaíso